Abbott Northwestern Hospital: History

 After World War II, health care facilities received increased attention because of the need for care of veterans wounded in the war.
-Government money was distributed to ensure improved access to health care, and technological advances in cardiovascular and pulmonary surgery techniques, better diagnostic methods, and extended care for critically ill patients received attention.
+Government money was distributed to ensure improved access to health care, and technological advances were made in cardiovascular and pulmonary surgery techniques.
+In addition, diagnostic methods were improved, and extended care for critically ill patients received attention.
 In 1953, the Memorial Pavilion was completed, with a post-anesthesia recovery room, expanded physical therapy facilities, a new classroom, and an electrocardiograph machine.
 The next year, though, a severe shortage of hospital beds in the Minneapolis–Saint Paul area spurred hospital organizers to organize a United Hospital Fund drive.
 It raised $17 million for hospitals around the Twin Cities.

 In 1964, Northwestern Hospital had 395 beds, along with a medical staff of 244 members and over 1,000 other employees.
 Around this time, Abbott Hospital had 230 beds.
 The administrators and board members of the two separate hospitals were concerned about the nation's growth boom, and they also recognized the need for bigger and better facilities, the increase of government regulation, and the growing shortage of trained personnel who could operate increasingly complicated equipment.
 Since Abbott Hospital and Northwestern Hospital had similar missions and traditions, the two hospitals merged on January 1, 1970.

 In 1975 the Sister Kenny Rehabilitation Institute joined to provide rehabilitation care for patients.
 In 1976, the board of directors of Abbott-Northwestern voted to close the Abbott campus and move its operation to the campus at 27th Street and Chicago Ave.
 S. This decision was made because it was cheaper to operate one campus instead of two separate hospitals.
 The consolidation resulted in about the same number of hospital beds, but accomplished a staff reduction of about 180 out of 2700 employees.
 The new building cost $24 million, was started in 1977, and opened in 1980.
 In 2005 in a joint venture between the facility and the Minneapolis Heart Institute, Abbott Northwestern's Heart Hospital was created.
 In 2013, Sister Kenny Rehabilitation Institute and Courage Center merged to create Courage Kenny Rehabilitation Institute one of the largest rehabilitation programs in the Upper Midwest.